Computational Image-based Stroke Assessment for Evaluation of Cerebroprotectants with Longitudinal and Multi-site Preclinical MRI: Methods

-{\bf Pre-processing and quality assessment:} While the sequences are similar across sites, there are subtle differences in the image data structure that we first reconcile by parsing DICOM tags, sorting by imaging parameters, fixing image coordinates, converting using dcm2nii, and finally producing a set of matching NIfTI files for each case.
-We applied adaptive non-local means denoising \cite{manjon2010adaptive} with voxelwise noise estimation, and to account for differences in image grids between scans, we also uniformly resample the images at 150 $\mu$m isotropic resolution using tricubic interpolation.
-We then perform image quality assessment for each modality by first segmenting foreground and background using Otsu thresholding and computing the signal-to-noise ratio, contrast-to-noise ratio, and signal variance-to-noise variance ratio.
-We then performed relaxometry to derive quantitative parameter maps, which included a signal baseline and rate of decay for the multi-echo T2 scan (T2$_{base}$ and T2$_{rate}$) and DWI (ADC$_{base}$ and ADC$_{rate}$) scans (Figs. \ref{results}.A1,\ref{results}.A2) For simplicity of presentation, we report all T2$_{rate}$ values as the inverse relaxation rate (R2).
+{\bf Pre-processing and quality assessment:} Data preprocessing included parsing DICOM tags, sorting by imaging parameters, fixing image coordinates, converting using dcm2nii, and finally producing a set of matching NIfTI files for each case.
+We applied adaptive non-local means denoising with voxelwise noise estimation, and uniform tricubic resampling at 150 $\mu$m isotropic resolution.
+We performed image quality assessment by segmenting foreground and background using Otsu thresholding and computing the signal-to-noise ratio, contrast-to-noise ratio, and signal variance-to-noise ratio.
+We then performed relaxometry to derive quantitative parameter maps, which included a signal baseline and rate of decay (T2, ADC) for the multi-echo T2 and DWI scans (Figs. \ref{results}.A1,\ref{results}.A2) For simplicity of presentation, we report all T2 values as the inverse relaxation rate (R2).